Guidebooks for Croatia

 All of these rock climbing guidebooks for Croatia are in stock (unless otherwise stated) and are dispatched within 2 working days (usually 24 hours) from the UK.

-Price:£27.95This guidebook details all the rock climbing and sports climbing areas within Croatia, except Paklenica.
-It covers 72 different crags and over 2,300 routes.
+Price:£35.95This guidebook details all the rock climbing and sport climbing areas within Croatia, except Paklenica.
+It covers 70 different crags and over 3,600 routes.
 The guidebook covers the rock climbing around Split, Istria, Rijeka, Zagreb, and Dubrovnik.
-Published in August 2009, this guidebook is in Croatian, German, Italian and English text.
+Published in July 2016, this guidebook is in Croatian, German, and English text.
 More Information

 Price:£25.95This guidebook covers all the sport climbing and traditional rock climbing routes in the National Park of Paklenica in Croatia.
 The guidebook describes the single pitch sport routes at Klanci, and the long multi-pitch rock climbing routes at Paklenica, including the all the routes on the famous Anica kuk and Debeli kuk walls.
 Published in 2013 (6th Edition), the text at the start of each crag and/or section is in Croatian, German, Italian, Slovenian and English text.
 More Information

-Price:£24.99The Climbing without Frontiers guidebook covers the sports climbing in southwest Slovenia (including Osp), Trieste in Italy and Istria in Croatia.
-In total there are 24 different crags and in excess of 1,000 routes to choose from, across a wide range of grades that will suit climbers of all abilities.
-Some of the main crags covered in this guidebook are; Osp, Misja Pec, & Crni Kal in Slovenia; Napoleonica & Val Rosandra in Trieste, Italy; and Limski kanal, Dvigrad & Rovinj in Croatia.
-All the routes are identified on clear topo diagrams with French grades.
-Published in April 2009 this guidebook is in Slovenian, Croatian, Italian, German and English text throughout.
+Price:£27.99The Climbing without Frontiers guidebook covers the sport climbing in southwest Slovenia (including Osp), Trieste in Italy and Istria in Croatia.
+In total there are 31 different crags and in excess of 2,800 routes to choose from, across a wide range of grades that will suit climbers of all abilities.
+Some of the main crags covered in this guidebook are; Osp, Misja Pec, & Crni Kal in Slovenia; Napoleonica and Val Rosandra in Trieste, Italy; and Limski kanal, Dvigrad & Rovinj in Croatia.
+All the routes are shown on a mixture of colour photo topos and clear topo diagrams along with the route length.
+Published in August 2016 this guidebook is in Slovenian, Croatian, Italian, German and English text throughout.
 More Information

 Price:£19.99South Eastern Europe rock climbing Atlas, which covers the rock climbing, sports climbing and bouldering crags in Bulgaria, Croatia, Hungary, Macedonia, Romania, and Slovenia and gives some excellent alternatives to the usual western European rock climbing areas.
 A general introduction is given to each country, with lots of photographs, maps and background information, that make you want to go and climb in these countries.
 Published in November 2006 and in English text throughout.
 More Information